PerformanC/TableC/docs/en-us/tablec_init.md

 ## Stability

-`tablec_init` is considered stable because it doesn't have anything that could segfault your software, it's just a simple function that allocates some memory.
+`tablec_init` is considered stable because it doesn't have anything that could segfault your software, it's just a simple function that allocates memory.

 ## See also